 Is It Free?

 No, it is not a free program.
-While you can try it at no cost, you'll need to purchase it to make full use of the software.
-It retails for $69 on the Macphun website, which is a one time purchase and results in full access.
-Macphun does not have a subscription model pay option.
+While you can try it at no cost (get Luminar Trial here), eventually you'll need to purchase it to make full use of the software.
+It retails for $69 USD on the official website (but you can get it for 10$ OFF by applying the coupon code below), which is a one-time purchase and results in full access.
+Skylum does not have a subscription model for payment.

 If $69 sounds a little too pricey for you, don't worry!
-You can use the code SOFTWAREHOW to instantly deduct $10 at checkout.
+You can use the coupon code below to instantly deduct $10 at checkout.
 Follow these steps to make use of the discount code:

-Step 2: Scroll to the bottom of the purchase page until you see the coupon entry box.
-Type in "SOFTWAREHOW".
+Step 2: On the checkout page, scroll to the bottom until you see the coupon entry box.
+Type in "softwarehow".

-Step 3: Click the "Apply" button and see your discount automatically applied!
-Note: If you also buy "Deep Dive into Luminar", your discount will increase to $36.
+Step 3: Click the "Apply" button and you'll see your discount automatically applied!

 Once you download the app on your Mac, you'll need to move the file to your applications folder and boot it up.
 First-time users will see the following screen: